-Walt Disney World resorts feature accessible rooms for guests with hearing and mobility challenges.
+Walt Disney World assures that resorts feature accessible rooms for guests with hearing and mobility challenges.
 The handicap accessible rooms feature space for movement and accessible restrooms.
 Rooms for guests with hearing challenges include features that allow for a safe trip in the case of a guest with hearing impairment.
 At the resorts there is accessible parking and there are handicap accessible paths for guests to maneuver around the resorts.
 Read more on our Disability Access Rooms at Walt Disney World page.

 Cognitive Disabilities including Autism

 Walt Disney World offers some accommodations for guests with cognitive disabilities.
 There are several break areas to escape the over stimulation that a Disney vacation can create, and cast members are able to direct guests to these areas.
 In addition, guests have many options available to ensure that anyone with a cognitive disability will be able to remain calm.
 Guests are permitted to bring their own stroller or wheelchair, and are encouraged to bring headphones and calming objects for those with cognitive disabilities in the group.
 Disney also encourages pre-planning to prepare guests with disabilities for the challenges that traveling can pose.
 Check out our page on Touring the parks with Cognitive Disabilities.

 Asthma and Allergies

-It is completely possible to visit Walt Disney World with special needs relating to asthma and other allergies.
+It is completely possible to visit Walt Disney World with needs relating to asthma and other allergies.
 Disney prohibits smoking in resort rooms and limits smoking in the parks to a few areas that are marked on the park map and on the MyDisneyExperience app.
 These areas are mostly away from major attractions and are generally easy to avoid.
 Cast members are normally strict about limiting smoking to the designated areas.
-There are some locations that feature strong scents that those with asthma may wish to avoid, those are listed on the linked page.
+There are some locations that feature strong scents those with asthma may wish to avoid, these locations are listed on the linked page.
 If you have allergies that are food-related, Disney offers special menus that clearly list ingredients of foods.
 In addition, many restaurants will prepare meals specially for guests who need to avoid a certain food group.
 Read more on our Touring Walt Disney World with Asthma page.